Do German Shepherds need grooming?

 Coat and skincare

-The GSD’s coat requires minimal maintenance—it doesn’t need to be brushed every day or bathed too often.
-It’s best to brush it every once in a while with a good bristle brush (or “slicker”) to keep it from tangles and matting; avoid using brushes with wire bristles, as these can tear out the dog’s fur.
-After brushing, you can either leave the hair or give it a bath using a good dog shampoo.
-This will help keep the coat clean and smelling nice between baths—which should happen about once every two weeks to prevent skin irritation and infections.
+The GSD’s coat requires minimal maintenance—it doesn’t need to be brushed daily or bathed too often.
+It’s best to brush it occasionally with a good bristle brush (or “slicker”) to keep it from tangles and matting; avoid using brushes with wire bristles, as these can tear out the dog’s fur.

 German Shepherds’ skin needs extra care because they get yeast infections between their paw pads.
 This is a common problem amongst many dogs with hair between their toes; however, German Shepherds’ paws tend to be especially sensitive due to the length and thickness of their fur.
-Extra care should be taken when walking your German Shepherd around areas with loose dirt or other substances.

 The ears, tail, and face insides are susceptible to bacteria buildup because they aren’t exposed to the same air circulation as other areas of your pet’s body.
 It’s important not to neglect those areas when cleaning your German shepherd, mainly because they collect dirt and debris much more quickly than other parts of their bodies due to their size.
 You can use cotton balls dipped in alcohol.